 Apply for Vocational Rehabilitation Services

-ACCES-VR has 15 district and 10 satellite offices located across New York State.
-The State’s vocational rehabilitation (VR) program is administered through our Central Office located in the NY State Education Department in Albany, NY.
+ACCES-VR has 15 District Offices and 10 Satellite Offices located across New York State.
+ACCES-VR’s administration office is located at the New York State Education Department in Albany, NY.

 - ACCES-VR Orientation Sessions

 - Applying for ACCES-VR Services and Documentation Needed for Eligibility

 - What else can I do to get started?

 Completing an Orientation session is not required but offers the best way to learn about ACCES-VR services and the vocational rehabilitation process.
 ACCES-VR has three (3) Orientation recordings to help you decide if ACCES-VR services may be right for you: